RobinsonLuzo/Notebook/README.md

 ## Bugs/TODO:

 29.07.21 - User profile creation will create a profile, but redirect fails specifying path "post/user/login".
 Not immediate concern, but to be fixed.

+22.08.2021 - User profile photo displays at incorrect scale when a larger photo is used.
+Not immediate, but possibly revise format profile phots are saved in to a certain size to prevent in future - Bulma only allows for rescaling from photos up to 4x from stated size in html.